cuanfraser/Menyamen/Snarl/Planning/player.md

    */
   void move(Point start, Point end) throws IllegalArgumentException;

     /**
+    * Return a boolean that validates or invalidates a player based on their username being unique *
+    * @param name String username that is to be validated
+    * @return boolean if a player is valid or not
+    */
+   boolean validateName(String name);

+  /**
     * Void function that acts like a switch case that updates the Game Manager as the Player makes moves.
     *